khulnasoft/tracker/docs/contributing/setup-development-machine-with-vagrant.md

-Synced folders enable Vagrant to sync a folder on the host machine to the development machine, allowing you to continue working on your project's files on your host machine, but use the resources in the development machine to compile or run Tracee.
+Synced folders enable Vagrant to sync a folder on the host machine to the development machine, allowing you to continue working on your project's files on your host machine, but use the resources in the development machine to compile or run Tracker.

-By default, Vagrant will share Tracee project directory (the directory with the `Vagrantfile`) to `/vagrant`.
+By default, Vagrant will share Tracker project directory (the directory with the `Vagrantfile`) to `/vagrant`.
 To get started list files:

 ```console